 He acknowledged that the team had created all sorts of virtual systems of communication that are linking the most vulnerable with a vast range of sources of help from the health service and volunteers.

 A full tour of the surgery’s services and meetings with social prescribing partners at St Austell Healthcare was not possible due to social distancing measures in place.
-However, a small number of the team were able to provide Prince Charles and the Duchess of Cornwall with a number of examples of how social prescribing has an effective role in wider primary care within the St Austell community.
+However, a few of the team were able to provide Prince Charles and the Duchess of Cornwall.
+They shared examples of how social prescribing has an effective role in wider primary care within the St Austell community.

 Dr Stewart Smith, GP partner at St Austell Healthcare, said: “It has been wonderful to have the recognition of all the progress we have made in St Austell over the last 5 years.
 It was also great to showcase integrated working with representatives from home re-enablement services, district nurses, the care home sector and voluntary sector.